fedcloud-eu/edudns-doc/docs/design.rst

 * https://vault-infn.services.fedcloud.eu:8200,
 * https://vault-ifca.services.fedcloud.eu:8200,

-Data is replicated among Vault servers automatically, so it is not important which endpoint is used.
+However, accessing the service via the endpoints is not recommended: if a server is down, its endpoint is not accessible.

-Users can store secrets via one endpoint and retrieve them via another one.
+For convenience and high availability, a generic endpoint https://vault.services.fedcloud.eu:8200 should be used for accessing the service.
+The endpoint will be attached to one of the *vault-infn* and *vault-ifca* server instances automatically via Dynamic DNS service (located at IISAS).

-The generic endpoint https://vault.services.fedcloud.eu:8200 will be attached to one of the vault-infn and vault-ifca server instances automatically via Dynamic DNS service (located at IISAS).
-A simple cron script, running on the server instances at INFN and IFCA, will make a periodically check: if the generic endpoint is attached on the other server instance and is faulty, then assign the generic hostname vault.services.fedcloud.eu to its own instance.
+A simple cron script, running on the server instances at INFN and IFCA, will make a periodically check and assign the generic hostname *vault.services.fedcloud.eu* to the healthy server.

 The recovery time of the generic endpoint, in the case of the unscheduled downtime of the generic endpoint’s server, is T+1 minutes, where T is the interval between cron checks (1min) .
 In the case